What is CVRM?

 Take action for your health

-The positive flip side to CVRM interconnectivity is that doctors and patients can work together to prevent and treat these conditions holistically, greatly reducing the risk of complications and further damage.6
+The positive flip side to organ interconnectivity is that doctors and patients can work together to prevent and treat these conditions holistically, greatly reducing the risk of complications and further damage.3

-You can tackle cardiovascular disease, CKD and Type 2 diabetes simultaneously by following these healthy guidelines:1,7,8
+You can tackle cardiovascular disease, kidney disease and Type 2 diabetes simultaneously by following these healthy guidelines:1,7,8

 • Get moving!
-Choose an enjoyable physical activity, and gradually build up your fitness to at least 150 minutes’ aerobic exercise (cardio) per week, plus a couple days of strength training.
+Choose an enjoyable physical activity, and gradually build up your fitness to at least 150 minutes of aerobic exercise (cardio) per week, plus a couple of days of strength training (resistance exercises e.g lifting weights).

 • Stop smoking: it’s one of the best gifts you can give yourself.

 • Get support from friends, family and the patient community.
-Receiving a new diagnosis and learning to live with a chronic disease can feel quite overwhelming at first, but remember, you aren’t in this alone.
-Many people with CVRM conditions find it very helpful to join a support group or online community and connect with others on a similar journey.
+Receiving a new diagnosis and learning to live with a chronic disease can feel quite overwhelming at first, but remember you aren’t in this alone.
+Many people with these conditions find it helpful to join a support group or online community and connect with others on a similar journey.
 These are a good place to start:

 • The Heart and Stroke Foundation of South Africa https://www.heartfoundation.co.za/